JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 **Step 5**: Code refactoring

-Two improvements can be done to this code before we carry on the features..
+Two improvements can be done to this code before we carry on with the features.
 We are going:
 * to use an ORM to simplify the code
-* to move the connection strings to the appSettings (environment specific variable)
+* to move the connection strings to the appSettings (environment-specific variable)

 [Dapper ORM Library](https://github.com/StackExchange/Dapper) is an abstraction of the [System.Data.SqlClient.SqlConnection](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlconnection?view=dotnet-plat-ext-5.0&viewFallbackFrom=netcore-3.1).
 ORM stands for Object-relational mapping and is used to map C# Classes and SQL Entities.

 In Oriented Object Programming (OOP), an abstraction handles the complexity of a class or library by hiding unnecessary details from the developer.

 C# Classes and SQL Entities can differ in naming, structure or property type, for instance, the identifier of our BlogPost class is called `Id` while the SQL Table defines it as `BlogPostId`.
 There could be also some differences between the C# types (eg. double) and SQL types (eg. DECIMAL(18,5)).
-If different team owns the application and the database, you will end up with more than a few differences, each might follow their own standards.
+If a different team owns the application and the database, you will end up with more than a few differences, each might follow its own standards.
 The "mapping" can become more complex in this situation.
 This is common practice to use an ORM to avoid writing a lot of mapping of code.
 Dapper is one.
-The Microsoft's favorite is its EntityFramework.
-NHibernate was quite popular few years back too.
+Microsoft's favourite is EntityFramework.
+NHibernate was quite popular a few years back too.

-To start using Dapper, add the nuget package `Dapper`.
+To start using Dapper, add the NuGet package `Dapper`.

 In the `BlogPostDataStore.cs`, we look another look at the SelectAll method first: